jmcooper/angular-hogwarts-tdd-kata/README.md

 Story: Hat Sorts Randomly
 -------------------------

-Clicking multiple times will result in all houses being selected.
+Acceptance: Clicking multiple times will result in all houses being selected.

 ---

-We have a disaster, a crisis of epic proportion, Sorting Hat is on an extended vacation with Nymphadora Tonks' ghost.
+We have a disaster, a crisis of epic proportion!
+Sorting Hat is on an extended vacation with Nymphadora Tonks' ghost.
 The replacement, the old straw thing that sorted you, is sorting everything according to this Kata! **I am not sure I see the problem.**

-Everyone is being sorted into _Hufflepuff_! **Oh, Oh!, I could have been in Gryffindor!
+Everyone is being sorted into _Hufflepuff_! **Oh, no!, I could have been in Gryffindor!
 What can we do?**

 We must change the Kata immediately to sort randomly.  **I am on it.**